buhowski/react-typescript/public/text-data/mvp/ProjectJournalism/ProjectJournalismEN.md

 - We ain't even fuckin' needin' your Euro-Soviet — a manifesto on how bureaucracy and restrictions (which Ukraine will absorb from Europe) slow down development, while true freedom lies in partnership, not in dependence on an outdated system.
 - The system’s shelf life has expired — a requiem before the global purge and the birth of a new millennium.
 - The theorem of cyclicity: how the legacy of hatred passes the baton to a new war, and the fascism of prohibition becomes one of its modern manifestations, turning every "never again" into "again and again".
-- "What God wanted to say", "Who is right in the chain of evolution", "An interview with Planet Earth", and all the dimensions of human consciousness — from the subconscious to the surprises of the future genetic lottery.
+- "What God wanted to say?", "Who is right in the chain of evolution?", "An interview with Planet Earth", and all the dimensions of human consciousness — from the subconscious to the surprises of the future genetic lottery.